chickazee4/starling/docs/libstarling.md

   - `recs` (`Starling_record *`): pointer referencing all the records belonging to the database.
   - `ext_entries` (`unsigned char *`): the entire content of the .var file associated with this database.
 Assume this to be contaminated with null terminators - you can't use functions like `strlen()` or `strcpy()`.
   - `ext_len` (`uint32_t`): the number of bytes in the .var file, i.e., the size of `ext_entries`.
+  - `db_description` (`char *`): the description of the database from any/all DBINFO blocks in the corresponding .inf file for the database, if one exists
+  - `is_altai`/`is_stibet` (`int`): indicate whether the database is altai.dbf or stibet.dbf.
+Both appear to have specific corrupted records in the versions distributed by the Starling website and will crash the program unless this is set.
+This will omit the responsible records in output: in altet.dbf, only the 5th field of the 1728th record is impacted, while in stibet.dbf, the entire 2785th record is skipped due to multiple corrupted entries.
 * `Starling_sanitize_flags` (`struct`): a set of flags pertaining to text operations that will be performed on entries, for use with the `starling_tabulate_db()` and `starling_sanitize()` functions.
   - `starling_clean_delims` (`int`): if set to 1, those functions will call `starling_clean_delims()` on the input entry/entries, which deletes tabs, newlines, and commas.
   - `starling_clean_tags` (`int`): if set to 1, those functions will call `starling_clean_tags()` for each input entry/entries, deleting Starling's custom formatting tags from entry text.